gabrakadabra/RepData_PeerAssessment1/PA1_template.md

 ##       mean median
 ## 1 10766.19  10765
 ```
-The mean total steps taken per day was 10766.19 and the median total steps taken per day was
+The mean total number of steps taken per day were 10766.19 and the median total steps taken per day were
 10765.

 ## What is the average daily activity pattern?